 Firearms, dangerous weapons of any kind, fireworks, or explosive devices are not permitted on the RIT campus.
 Possession of any of the above could result in arrest and university judicial sanction.
 Confiscated illegal items are turned over to appropriate law enforcement agencies.

-All other emergencies can be reported directly to the Public Safety Department by dialing 475-3333 from an off-campus telephone or 333(V/TTY) from an on-campus telephone on TTY.
+All other emergencies can be reported directly to the Public Safety Department by dialing 585-475-3333 from an off-campus telephone or 5-3333(V/TTY) from an on-campus telephone on TTY.
 These emergency numbers are also displayed on all Public Safety vehicles.
-Telephones are available in each student's room in the residence halls.
 There are also several on campus direct dial emergency telephones and free on campus public telephones located in lobbies and public areas of many buildings.

 If you do not want to pursue action within RIT's student conduct system or the local criminal court system, you may still want to consider making a confidential report.
 With your permission, a Public Safety Investigator can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential while taking steps to ensure the safety of yourself and others.
 RIT can also determine if patterns exist with regard to a particular location or method and alert the campus community to potential danger.
 Confidential reports are disclosed in the annual crime statistics for the Institution.